ioos/notebooks_demos/webpage/other_resources.md

 export PATH=$HOME/miniconda3/bin:$PATH && source activate IOOS3  # OSX and Linux
 ```

-Windows user can just open it using the shortcut from the menu.
+Windows users can navigate to the Anaconda Command Prompt (e.g. Start Menu=>Anaconda3 on Windows 7) and type `activate IOOS2`.

 On all systems, to start the Jupyter notebook, just type:

 ```
 jupyter notebook
 ```

 # Why we use and recommend Anaconda